influxdata/iot-api-python/README.md

             }
 ```

-You will be using this Sensor object and its function `generate_measurement()` to simulate weather data.
+You will use this Sensor object and its function `generate_measurement()` to simulate weather data.

+## Develop with the API

 ## Store Virtual IoT Device to InfluxDB
 You will now learn how to use the python client library to store the virtual device information within InfluxDB.
 Within your InfluxDB instance, you will have at least two buckets set up.
-We will use the first bucket to store device information for your virtual device.
+You will store your virtual device information in the first bucket.
-The other bucket will be used to store telemetry data which we will learn more about later on in this guide.
+Telemetry data from the device will be stored in the second bucket.
+(You will learn more about this later on in the guide).

 Create a new file called `devices.py` within your `api` directory.
 This file will hold the core functionality for your app.